mspncp/gosu-wiki/Getting-Started-on-OS-X.md

 ## Prerequisites

-To use Gosu, you will either need [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) or [Apple's command-line developer tools](http://apple.stackexchange.com/a/106716).

 Gosu depends on the [SDL 2 library](http://www.libsdl.org/).
 After installing [Homebrew](http://brew.sh), you can simply run `brew install sdl2`.

 If you have not installed a custom Ruby via `rbenv` yet, I recommend also running `brew install ruby`.
 The problem with Apple's built-in Ruby is that it is often outdated and/or broken.
 The popular `rvm` tool is not compatible with Gosu.
 Ruby from Homebrew and `rbenv` are both good choices.

-### Installing the gem
+### Installing Ruby/Gosu

-Simply install the gem via `gem install gosu`.
+Simply install the Gosu gem via `gem install gosu`.

-To test whether everything works as expected, you can use this one-liner:
+To test whether everything works as expected, you can use this one-liner, which should open a window:

 ```bash
 ruby -rgosu -e 'w = Gosu::Window.new(200, 150); w.caption = "It works!"; w.show'
 ```

-Or you can install the [`gosu-examples` gem](https://github.com/gosu/gosu-examples):
+Or you can install and run the [`gosu-examples` gem](https://github.com/gosu/gosu-examples):

 ```bash
 gem install gosu-examples